psaux0/psaux0.github.io/_posts/2016-7-29-a-bearish-view.md

 I do not know whether coincidences works here.
 However, these graphs suggest at least a high probability of entering a  recession.

 From the point where we are standing now, there are many triggers - Japan, China, Euro Debt and Presidential Election.
-All these thing keep me away from touching the market.
+All these things keep me away from touching the market.
 Unless I see a great speculating opportunity, I may be away for a while.